Physics-Informed Unit Commitment Framework for Nuclear Reactors: Determination of reactivity dependent parameters

 \subsection{Xenon poisoning and negative reactivity}

-During a power ramp down in a nuclear reactor, the concentration of xenon (\textsuperscript{135}Xe) increases due to the radioactive decay of iodine (\textsuperscript{135}I), a fission product. \textsuperscript{135}Xe is a potent neutron absorber, and it's concentration continues to rise for several hours after a ramp down has concluded~\cite{lamarsh_introduction_2001}.
-Within the reactor core, maintaining criticality requires a precise neutron balance, which \textsuperscript{135}Xe disrupts.
-This effect, known as \textit{xenon poisoning}, reduces the core reactivity and temporarily limits the reactor's ability to ramp power back up.
+During a power ramp down in a nuclear reactor, the concentration of xenon (\textsuperscript{135}Xe) increases due to the radioactive decay of iodine (\textsuperscript{135}I), a fission product. \textsuperscript{135}Xe is a potent neutron absorber, and its concentration continues to rise for several hours after a downward ramp has ended~\cite{lamarsh_introduction_2001}.
+Within the reactor core, maintaining criticality requires precise neutron balance, which the \textsuperscript{135}Xe isotope disrupts.
+This effect, known as \textit{xenon poisoning}, reduces the core reactivity and temporarily limits the reactor's ability to ramp power back up. \Cref{eq:I} and \Cref{eq:Xe} describe the one-point differential equations governing the evolution of \textsuperscript{135}I and \textsuperscript{135}Xe concentrations as a function of the core neutron flux~\cite{lamarsh_introduction_2001}.
+The time varying neutron flux, $\phi(t)$, is modeled as proportional to the reactor power $P(t)$, as shown in \Cref{eq:Phi}.